UROP Project

 Project Description

-Skills that research assistant(s) may need: - ability to code in python (required)
+Skills that research assistant(s) may need: There are no "required" skills needed to start working in this laboratory.

 Mentoring Philosophy